Marine Intervention in Chemical Emergencies Network (MAR-ICE service)

 National authorities benefit from 24/7 access to a chemist specialised on marine pollution response, whom they can consult for professional information, documentation and advice on chemical products and their associated risks.
-The service can be activated via contact numbers and operational procedures which have been distributed to national maritime administrations and which are also available on EMSA’s password-protected extranet.
+The service can be activated via contact numbers and operational procedures (including the MAR-ICE Activation Form) which have been distributed to national maritime administrations and which are also available on EMSA’s password-protected extranet.

 Key aspects of the MAR-ICE Network

-The MAR-ICE network offers remotely product and incident-specific information and expert advice within 1 hour of the request and more detailed information shortly thereafter.
+MAR-ICE Level 1 support: The MAR-ICE network offers remotely and free of charge, through a single contact point, product and incident-specific information and expert advice within 1 hour of the request and more detailed information shortly thereafter

 The information provided includes: